 PopoyoMany surfers agree that surfing in Nicaragua doesn't get much better than Popoyo Beach.
 Located near the sleepy town of Las Salinas, this vintage spot is made up of both an inner and outer reef, and each one offers a different kind of experience.
 The inner reef is a local favorite, which means you may have to wait your turn to ride the waves.
 The outer reef is more of a professional surfer’s paradise, and only the most experienced surfers should give Popoyo’s tough barrels, huge breaks, and shallow reef a spin.

 San Diego BeachLast but not least, San Diego Beach is a favorite among both locals and tourists alike.
-Surfers love this beach because of the Lake Cocibolca winds, consistent and steady swells, and the pristine and primitive atmosphere.
+Surfers love this beach because of Lake Cocibolca's offshore winds, which have the great effect of making consistent and steady swells, and of course, its pristine and primitive atmosphere.
 Plus, when you head to this Gran Pacifica gem, you’ll have access to amenities like personal surf lessons, boat rentals, and beach chairs.
 The waves aren’t as wild and furious as The Boom, but surfers seem to love it.
 And the exquisite waves speak for themselves.

 Would you like to plan your next surf-cation at Gran Pacifica?

 ECI Development delivers affordable luxury residence and resort communities in Central America, providing our clients with various premier lifestyle options from the Caribbean to the Pacific.
 ECI delivers inspired residences for adventurous souls.

 Coupled with over 20 years of inherent corporate social responsibility in the communities where we work, ECI Development is building a sustainable business that is going to be around for the next 100+ years.